henrykmichalewski/basicmatrixcode/README.md

 basicmatrixcode
 ===============

-Basic Matric Code - a part of a take-home exam in Information Theory January/February 2014, University of Warsaw - Damian Niwiński, Henryk Michalewski
+Basic Matrix Code - a part of a take-home exam in Information Theory January/February 2014, University of Warsaw - Damian Niwiński, Henryk Michalewski

 The task is to decode files